pahowlo/murmuring-boids/README.md

-Contains source code for a semi-3D boids simulation.
+Contains source code for animating a semi-3D boids simulation on a canvas.

 ## Requirements